DavidJLee/gitchangelog/README.md

 Each commit is wrapped in a div with class "commit".
 This div contains spans with the following class styles: "cdate", "cname", and "chash".
 The commit message is enclosed in a pre tag.

+## Custom Layout
+You can set the application layout specifically for Gitchangelog in your application.rb file.

+  config.to_prepare do
+		GitchangelogController.layout "mylayout"
+	end